joyoner/BetterGPT-4/README.md

 To get started, simply visit our website at <https://chat.ylokh.xyz/>.
 Happy prompting!

-### Features:

-- Unlimited local storage
-- Runs locally (access Better ChatGPT even if the website is not accessible)

 # 🛫 Host your own Instance

 If you'd like to run your own instance of Better ChatGPT, you can easily do so by following these steps: